 In recent decades, software has become ubiquitous.
-Almost all modern engineering firms – be they in the business, military, mining, or transportation sectors – rely significantly on software systems.
+Almost all engineering firms – be they in the business, military, mining, or transportation sectors – rely significantly on software systems like modern ERP.
 However, most of these firms are still operating out of one of two possible software strategies that are ill-equipped to deal with the rising rate, pace, and demands of modern trade.

 What is your current software strategy